DBB Text Banner

 Samuel Adams Honey Porter

-12 ozer as part of the mixed pack made up of this, the Black Lager and the Brown Ale (two bottles of each). $6.49 at Arbor Place Beverage.
+12 oz bottle as part of the mixed pack made up of this, the Black Lager and the Brown Ale (two bottles of each). $6.49 at Arbor Place Beverage.
 Looks nice with a high and dense head and a very dark brown pour.
-Sweetness is definitely there with the honey influence (in the aroma too) but this drinks like a high quality brown ale.
-Smooth, drinkable and whilst not exactly rich, still smooth and drinkable.
-Easy drinking and simple, but certainly sweet.
-Not everyone would like this but I enjoy the...
+Sweetness is definitely there with the...

 Manchester Star Ale